realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     File <|-- Photo : extends

     class File["abstract class File"] {
-       String name  // ⬅︎ Abstract classes can have variables, and are "abstract" and "open" by default, meaning they must be defined and overridden in the subclass. open method view() // NO "default" implementation. open method showName():  print("File Name: " + this.name) // default implementation.
+       abstract open String name  // <-- Abstract classes can have variables, and are "abstract" and "open" by default, meaning they must be defined and overridden in the subclass.

+       constructor File(String name) this.name = name // ⬅︎ Abstract classes can have "default" constructors.

+       open method view() // NO "default" implementation. open method showName(): print("File Name: " + this.name) // default implementation.
     }
     <<abstract>> File

     class Excel["class Excel extends File"] {
-       override String name // ⬅︎ Subclasses must declare abstract variables. override method view(): `Launch(Excel_Viewer)
+       override String name // <-- Subclasses must declare abstract variables.

+       constructor Excel(String name) --> super(name)

+       override method view(): print("View Excel: " + this.name)
     }
     class Memo["class Memo extends File"] {
-       override String name // ⬅︎ Subclasses must declare abstract variables.
+       override String name // <-- Subclasses must declare abstract variables.
-       String to  // ⬅︎ Subclasses can have additional variables.
+       String to  // <-- Subclasses can have additional variables.
        String from
        String subject

-       override method view(): Launch(Memo_Viewer)
+         constructor Memo(String to, String from, String subject) --> super("Memo to:" + to)

+       override method view(): print("View Memo: from= " + this.from + ", to= " + this.to + ", subject= " + this.subject)
        override method showName(): print("Memo from: " + this.from + ", to: " + this.to)
     }
     class Photo["class Photo extends File"] {
+       override String name // <-- Subclasses must declare abstract variables.

+         constructor Photo(String name) --> super(name)

-       override method view() Launch(Photo_Viewer)
+       override method view(): print("View Photo: " + this.name)
     }
     ```
   - Example for abstract classes in pseudo-code (similar to common COP languages):